 Sliding genioplasty is a form of chin surgery that can either augment or reduce the size of the chin.
 During an augmentation, a portion of bone that is shaped like a horseshoe will be cut from the lower jaw and moved forward for greater chin projection.
 In the case of chin reduction surgery, the same portion of bone can be placed farther back.
 Titanium screws and a titanium plate hold the bone in place.

 Also called osseous genioplasty, the surgery is recommended for people who have a chin that projects very far forward or very far back.
 In the case of chin reduction with this surgery, portions of bone may be removed while the patient is under general anesthesia.

 Facial implants such as jaw implants usually help individuals who have small or unbalanced jawbones correct them via surgery that enhances their jawline.
-According to New York Facial Plastic Surgery, incisions are generally created inside the back of the mouth near the juncture of the cheeks and gums in order to put the jaw implant in place.
+Incisions are generally created inside the back of the mouth near the juncture of the cheeks and gums to put the jaw implant in place.

 When certain individuals speak about problems with their chin, it isn't necessarily a weak chin nor a sagging chin that is the issue.
 Instead of issues with the actual chin bone, some patients have a problem with a double chin, which can be treated by options that aren't as invasive as chin surgery.

 Body contouring via laser treatments can help reduce the appearance of a double chin, such as procedures like SculpSure®, which has received clearance from the FDA to treat excess fat, tissue, and skin beneath the chin.
 Whereas a double chin can mask the jawline, treatment sessions with the laser can help to eliminate the fat below the skin, eventually destroying those fat cells.
 The procedure may last approximately 25 minutes, but it can take up to six weeks for the body to naturally eliminate the destroyed fat cells.